vojay-dev/vojay-dev.github.io/_posts/2024-03-14-starcraft-data-pipeline.md

 [Apache Airflow](https://airflow.apache.org/){:target="_blank"} is an open-source platform to programmatically author, schedule and monitor workflows using Python.
 Workflows are represented as Directed Acyclic Graphs (DAGs) and each vertex in the graph is one unit of work (task).

-Often, workflows are so called Extract, Transform, Load (ETL) processes (or ELT), but in in fact, Airflow is so flexible that any kind of workflow can be implemented.
+Often, workflows are so called Extract, Transform, Load (ETL) processes (*or ELT, depending on when the transformation happens*), but in in fact, Airflow is so flexible that **any kind of workflow** can be implemented.

 ![Airflow workflow]({{site.baseurl}}/images/blog/2024-03-14-02.png)